gdoor-org/gdoor/README.md

 The GDoor hardware adapter allows listening and controlling the bus and e.g. integrating a Gira door bell into a <b>smart home</b> like [Home Assistant](https://gdoor-org.github.io/documentation/homeassistant.html) or [openHAB](https://gdoor-org.github.io/documentation/openhab.html).
 It might serve as an DIY alternative to the Gira TKS-IP-Gateway.
 It supports the following features:

+- (In development): Audio support via VOIP
 - listening to the bus, e.g. to trigger notifications on mobile devices when a door bell button is pressed
 - sending to the bus, e.g. to open the door

-Receiving and sending audio/video is currently neither supported nor plannend.
+Receiving and sending video is currently neither supported nor plannend.

 GDoor is a project to collect and document findings about the Gira Door System, all figured out by reverse engineering.
 Contributions are welcome!